myoasm/DcJxRob/README.md

 # DcJxRob
 A ros project since 201809

-  This project belong to ldc  and his son  wjx.
+This project belongs to ldc  and his son  wjx.